 Your boating blazer should be well-fitted but allow enough room for ease of movement.
 For warm weather wear, allow a little extra room, but not so much that you lose that gently tailored look.

 The guys at the Effortless Gent say: “Jackets should cover the seat of your trousers (or slightly less, if the jacket is particularly slim).
 If a jacket hangs lower than that, it’s not how a blazer should fit.”

 Wearing a colorful boating blazer is about having fun – go for it – choose the hue that appeals to you the most and which reflects something of your personality.
 Bright blues are ideal for fun occasions, and for adventurous types, stripes are a snazzy option.

 Other summer jackets

 Seersucker makes a wonderful alternative to the traditional summer boating blazer.
 During weaving, alternate warp threads are placed under tension so that when the fabric is removed from the loom, they shrink back to give the cloth its famously cooling dappled texture.
 A seersucker jacket is fabulously preppy – a real must.

 Try wearing a linen jacket for a subtle summer style that’s also immensely comfortable to wear.
 Flax fibers are naturally moisture wicking and, being much thicker than cotton, form a looser weave which encourages the air to circulate.
 Go for traditional stone or cream or, for a cooler vibe, slate blue is an excellent option.

 Smart occasion – reach for your navy blazer.
 This single or double-breasted garment takes its design cues from the naval uniform of yesteryear.
 With its polished brass buttons and structured shoulders, a nautical blazer is perfect for evening events where some formality is required.

 How do you wear your summer blazer?
 We’d love to hear.
-Let us know via our Facebook page.
+Let us know in the comments below.